 Our genus (Homo) has comprised at times other species, too: Homo halibis (the handy, skilful man), Homo Erectus (the erected man) that walked this Earth for more than 500,000 years, the famous Homo neanderthalensis (Neanderthal man) and other species and subspecies of the humans.

 But none survived when the time of sapiens sapiens had come.
 There is also a distinct lack of time overlaps.
 When a new species of Homo appears, the previous one disappears “mysteriously” (within a limited time space of a few thousand years).

-Why are we left alone, we the wise?
+Why are we left alone, we the twice as much wise?

 Conquest and dominance are the keywords.
 When the Homo immigrate, they cover greater distances than lions.
-Panthera leo are able to survive only in certain areas.
-The Homo can adapt anywhere.
-Excluding Antarctica, there are fossils and isolated tribes that were found on any given continent or no matter how isolated island.
+Panthera leo are able to survive only in certain areas, whereas the Homo can adapt anywhere.
+Excluding Antarctica, there are fossils and isolated tribes that were found on any given continent, on any remote island.

 But every time a band of Homo bumped into a different one, there was war about territorial sovereignty, food and the females.

 Neanderthals never mixed with Sapiens, gene-wise, thanks to love.
 It would be a joke to think of a Neanderthal as “Romeo” and a Sapiens as “Juliet” who stands on the balcony of her cave reciting: “Oh Romeo, why are you Romeo?
 You are a Neanderthal and I am a Sapiens”.

 It was war, raids, will for dominance.
 The males were killing the male opponents and then they were taking the females to their group.